unblinking/saltpack/specs/saltpack_encryption_v2.md

 ## Implementation

 An encrypted message is a series of concatenated MessagePack objects.
-The first is a header packet, followed by any number of non-empty payload packets, and finally an empty payload packet.
+The first is a header packet, followed by one or more payload packets, the last of which is indicated with a final packet flag.

 ### Header Packet
 The header packet is a MessagePack list with these contents: